jauniuse/inject-chunk-hash-webpack-plugin/readme.md

 /* inject-webpack-chunk-hash */
 ```
 with chunk hash.
-Can be useful when using an external library which renders `html` outside current page and requires `css` file which was created by using [ExtractTextWebpackPlugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) with name `[name].[chunkHash].css`.
+Can be useful when using an external library which renders `html` outside current page and requires `css` file which was created by using [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) or [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) with name `[name].[chunkHash].css`.
 Some printing libraries work like that.